musicjoe12/Group30AML/ADRs/002-Tech-Stack-Decision.md

 #### Cons
 * Vue’s ecosystem is less extensive than React’s, which can limit access to specialized libraries and tooling.
 * Vue may require additional tooling for optimal performance in large-scale applications.
+* Lack of support for large-scale projects - Vue’s community and development team size is still incomparable with more mature Angular or React.
+Neither does it enjoy financial support from large enterprises.
+To be adopted in large-scale projects, the technology should be stable and strongly supported, so that issues can be solved quickly.
+While Vue doesn’t have that many problems and there is even a demand coming from enterprises like IBM and Adobe, it is mostly used in relatively small projects.
+(The Pros and Cons of Vue.js. n.d..
+AltexSoft.)

+### References
+* Oleksandr Hutsulyak.
+(2024, August).
+Why Use React for Web Development: 10 Reasons To Apply.
+Blog | TechMagic . https://www.techmagic.co/blog/why-we-use-react-js-in-the-development
+* Singla, L. (2021, January 12).
+What is PHP for Web Development and Why Should You Use It?
+Insights - Web and Mobile Development Services and Solutions. https://www.netsolutions.com/insights/what-is-php/
+* The Pros and Cons of Vue.js. (n.d.).
+AltexSoft. https://www.altexsoft.com/blog/pros-and-cons-of-vue-js/

+‌

+‌

+‌